-Vishishtadvaita Vedanta says that there is an eternal distinction between God, the souls, and creation, but at the same time there is a unity because God is the root, the ground, of everything.
+Vishistadvaita Vedanta says that there is an eternal distinction between God, the souls, and creation, but at the same time there is a unity because God is the root, the ground, of everything.
 From the viewpoint of creation and the individual soul, there is duality or distinction.
 But from the viewpoint of God, which the soul can ascend to spiritually, there is oneness alone.

-Advaita Vedanta says that duality or difference between God, souls, and creation absolutely does not exist at any time, and that any experience of difference is completely an illusion.
-Thus neither the individual souls nor the creation really exist in the ultimate sense, but are manifestations of the One.
-The Real is appearing as the unreal.
+Advaita Vedanta says that duality or difference between God, spirits and creation absolutely does not exist at any time, and that any experience of difference is completely an illusion, for all are manifestations of the One.